Tullimonstrum: Description

 Tullimonstrum probably reached lengths of up to 35 cm; the smallest individuals are about 8 cm long.

 Tullimonstrum had a pair of vertical, ventral fins (though the fidelity of preservation of fossils of its soft body makes this difficult to determine) situated at the tail end of its body, and typically featured a long proboscis with up to eight small sharp teeth on each "jaw", with which it may have actively probed for small creatures and edible detritus in the muddy bottom.
 It was part of the ecological community represented in the unusually rich group of soft-bodied organisms found among the assemblage called the Mazon Creek fossils from their site in Grundy County, Illinois.

-The absence of a hard parts in the fossil implies that the animal did not possess organs composed of bone, chitin or calcium carbonate.
+The absence of hard parts in the fossil implies that the animal did not possess organs composed of bone, chitin or calcium carbonate.
 There is evidence of serially repeated internal structures.
 Its head is poorly differentiated.
 A transverse bar-shaped structure, which was either dorsal or ventral, terminates in two round organs which are associated with dark material which have been identified as melanosomes (containing the pigment melanin).
 Their form and structure is suggestive of a camera-type eye.
 Tullimonstrum possessed structures which have been interpreted as gills, and a possible notochord or rudimentary spinal cord.